Pegasus Bridge (video game): Gameplay

-Development

-Personal Software Services was founded in Coventry, England, by Gary Mays and Richard Cockayne in November 1981.
-The company was known for creating games that revolved around historic war battles and conflicts, such as Theatre Europe, Bismarck and Falklands '82.
-The company had a partnership with French video game developer ERE Informatique and published localised versions of their products to the United Kingdom.
-The Strategic Wargames series was conceptualised by software designer Alan Steel in 1984.
-During development of these titles, Steel would often research the topic of the upcoming game and pass on the findings to other associates in Coventry and London.
-In 1983, the company received recognition for being "one of the top software houses" in the United Kingdom, and was a finalist for BBC Radio 4's New Business Enterprise Award for that year.

-In 1986, Cockayne took a decision to alter their products for release on 16-bit consoles, as he found that smaller 8-bit consoles, such as the ZX Spectrum, lacked the processing power for larger strategy games.
-The decision was falsely interpreted as "pulling out" from the Spectrum market by video game journalist Phillipa Irving.
-Following years of successful sales throughout the mid 1980s, Personal Software Services experienced financial difficulties, in what Cockayne admitted in a retrospective interview that "he took his eye off the ball".
-The company was acquired by Mirrorsoft in February 1987, and was later dispossessed by the company due to strains of debt.

 Reception

 The game received mixed reviews upon release.
 Owen Bishop of Your Sinclair found a major bug during testing of the game which caused the game to crash, and ultimately affected his experience, stating that "being Brits [we] were obviously too gentlemanly to take advantage of such a situation".
 Bishop also criticised the high speed at which the in-game messages flash as "excessive".
 Philippa Irving of Crash criticised the presentation of the game, saying that the "annoying" key action ruined playability and that its controls were limited by a cursor.
 However, Irving praised its graphics and historical accuracy, stating that it was "attractive" yet "unatmospheric" and clearly based on the historical situation.
 A reviewer of Computer and Video Games called it an "excellent game", and praised its value for money.
 However, the reviewer criticised the "slow moving" pace of the game, as opposed to the fast tempo of the historical battle.